 (2) The Association must retain the financial records for 7 years after the transactions covered by the records are completed.

-(3) The records are secured and maintained at the office of Headway Gippsland and the day-to-day control is delegated to the Chief Executive Officer, as authorised by the Treasurer and Board.
+(3) The records are secured and maintained both at the office of Headway Gippsland and in approved digital strorage systems, such as encrypted cloud storage, to ensure accessibility and security.
+The day-to-day management of these records is delegated to the Chief Executive Officer, as authorised by the Board.

 (a) the financial records for the current financial year; and

 (b) any other financial records as authorised by the Board.

+The storage and management systems, including digital and physical formats, must comply with all relevant data protection and privacy regulations, ensuring the integrity and confidentiality of the records.

 Financial Statements